-‘We are totally aligned’ said the leader in a confident tone.
-The rest of the digital transformation team stayed silent or simply nodded in agreement.
-This mix of confidence and silence was a red flag for the coach, or at least, an invitation to be curious.
+‘We are totally aligned', said the leader in a confident tone.
+The rest of the digital transformation team stayed silent or nodded in agreement.
+This mix of confidence and silence was a red flag for the coach, or at least an invitation to be curious.

 The Illusion of Alignment

-When the data comes in, alignment is typically somewhere between 63% and 78% alignment.
-For this ‘totally aligned’ team, the result was 71% alignment.
-That is: 29% misalignment regarding the strategy for digital transformation.
+When the data comes in, alignment is typically between 63% and 78%.
+For this ‘totally aligned' team, the result was 71% alignment.
+That is a 29% misalignment regarding the strategy for digital transformation.
 In particular, stakeholders had widely varying definitions of success for the digital strategy.

-Clarity & alignment on priorities, purpose and results (what we call the triple lock on alignment) ranged from 62% to 78%.
+Clarity & alignment on priorities, purpose and results (the triple lock on alignment) ranged from 62% to 78%.

-The message is: If you believe that your organization is totally aligned, then think again.
+The message is: If you believe your organization is completely aligned, think again.
 To assume alignment is dangerous.
 But it is a mistake that many leaders make.
 The assumption of alignment is widespread.
-That leaves leaders blind to one of the key opportunities, as well as challenges, facing any key project or initiative.
+That blinds leaders to one of the key opportunities and challenges facing any critical project or initiative.

 Alignment is not the Norm

 Leaders should be able to admit to less than total alignment.
-Alignment is not the norm, nor is it the default within organizations or teams.
-Moreover, perfect alignment may not even be the ideal.
+Alignment is not the Norm nor the default within organizations or teams.
+Moreover, perfect alignment may be challenging.

-Total alignment is an artifact of a different age – an age when change was slow and predictable, and where strategy was set at the top and dictated downward.
+Total alignment is an artefact of a different age – when the change was slow and predictable and where strategy was set at the top and dictated downward.

 Total alignment is a casualty of accelerating change and uncertainty.
 It is one of the things that gets lost in the shift from hierarchy to a matrix or cross-functional network of teams.